 (1) The methodology in above applies a consistent approach to the calculation of income returns and current yields.
 Where funds quote current yields that may be published in the FT and elsewhere, these should similarly be calculated as the sum of the gross of tax, net of expenses income distributed over the previous 12 months expressed as a percentage of the current offer price.

-Annex 3: AREF Code of Practice Self Certification Form [last updated: January 2018]
+Annex 3: AREF Code of Practice Self Certification Online Platform

+[last updated: Jan 2020]

-Link to Self Certification Form.
+Link to online Self Certification Process on AREF website

-Annex 4: AREF Code of Practice Self Certification Template [last updated: January 2018]
+Annex 4: AREF Code of Practice Self Certification Matrix

+[last updated: Jan 2020]